0xKourama/Elbanna-NP-Notes/work/sec_training.md

 ---

-## what an added benefit for this?
-1. it's good safety for all your data (addresses, bank account data, payment cards)

----

 ## what makes password-based attacks so powerful?
 1. makes an attacker login in an authorized way (you enter the house from the main door)
 2. doesn't matter how secure a system is once a password is taken